+To paraphrase the Pope, the best way to protect the environment is to recognize that Man is an integral part of nature and protect him.

 The Birth Control Solution

 By NICHOLAS D. KRISTOF

 Published: November 2, 2011

 What if there were a solution to many of the global problems that confront us, from climate change to poverty to civil wars?
 There is, but it is starved of resources.
 It’s called family planning, and it has been a victim of America’s religious wars.